davidhund/shouldiprefix/disclaimer.md

 The advice on this little one-pager here will be wrong.
 It will contain (syntax) errors and will be outdated sometimes.
 I _hope_ to avoid this as much as possible and I'll _try_ to keep the information correct and up-to-date but I will not manage to do this 100%.
 This is why I need your [help](https://github.com/davidhund/shouldiprefix/).
 I also need you to think for yourself (see under 'Opinionated').

 There are so many super-valuable resources online!
-Things like [can I use](http://caniuse.com) and [HTML5 Please](http://html5please.com).
+Things like [CSS3 Please](http://css3please.com/), [can I use](http://caniuse.com) and [HTML5 Please](http://html5please.com).
 But these also will be outdated and incorrect at times.
 For this reason I decided to focus this page on a _tiny subset_ of stuff: prefixes for newer CSS features.

+If you are looking for _cross browser CSS3 rules_ you should probably take a look at [CSS3 Please](http://css3please.com/), this page simply attempts to list the prefixes (if any) for newer CSS features in modern browser.

 ## Opinionated